Create and manage Network Load Balancer

 • Network: select the network type for Load Balancer.

-• Private IP: it processes the load division from the internal server using a Private IP within VPC.
-It cannot be accessed from outside.
+• Private IP: it processes the load balancing from the internal server using a Private IP within VPC.
+It cannot be accessed from outside VPC.

-• Public IP: the Public IP is set to allow calling from outside VPC or Internet.
-It processes the load division.
-You can utilize it by connecting with domains or CDN services of the customers using the random domain provided with the Public IP.
+• Public IP: the Public IP is set to allow calling from outside VPC or the Internet.
+It processes the load balancing, and you can utilize it by connecting with the domains or CDN services of customers using the random domain provided with the Public IP.

-• Load control capacity: the capacity is adjusted automatically depending on the service even without selecting a separate Load control capacity.
+• Load processing capacity: the capacity is adjusted automatically depending on the service even without selecting a separate Load processing capacity.

 • Target VPC: select the VPC to create a Load Balancer in.